Hotels near Martin Park

 Which hotels near Martin Park offer free breakfast?

-Which hotels near Martin Park have a pool?
+Which hotels near Martin Park have an outdoor pool?

 Which hotels near Martin Park offer free parking?